Featured image of 3D Printing Hack: How to Build a Filament Dry Box for Under $20 Source: Handy_Bear via Instructables

 The constant in every dryer / dry box project is the box itself (Source: Anybot)

-Now that you’ve come up with a build plan, we can discuss the basic materials that are constant in any dryer or dry box.
+Now that you’ve come up with a build plan, we can discuss the basic materials that are constant in any dry box.
 These include:

 • A storage method, usually in the form of a clear airtight plastic box, enclosure, or vacuum-sealable bag.
 It should be big enough to hold at least one spool.
 Be sure to measure the dimensions of your filament spools for reference, and consider how many you want to store and how much space you have available.